-News Feed Ads on Desktop +Mobile Drive Highest CTR
+Facebook News Feed Ads on Desktop + Mobile Drive Highest CTR

 Influence of Facebook among advertising is growing with each passing day.
-Advertisers are investing heavily on various form of Facebook ads, like Desktop ads, News Feed (Desktop + Mobile) ads, News Feed (Mobile), News Feed (Desktop) and right hand column ads.
+Advertisers are investing heavily in the various form of Facebook ads, like Desktop ads, News Feed (Desktop + Mobile) ads, News Feed (Mobile), News Feed (Desktop) and right-hand column ads.

 The below graphs highlights the growing CTR on News Feeds ads on mobile in successive quarters.
 CTR of mobile news feed reached 0.02% mark in Q1, 2014 whereas desktop news feed ads decreased from +0.01% in Q4 2013 to +0.006% in Q1 2014.
 Mobile users also playing a crucial role in Facebook referral traffic that spiked up by 253%, while the overall referral rate to websites increased by massive 170%, according to a latest report by shareholic.

 Advertisers opting for Facebook ads, both at desktop and mobile level, are bound to be more successful as the CTR for news feed ads is highest for both the platforms combined.
 Although, the main reason for highest CTR could be attributed to mobile but still 1/4th of the user base is relying on desktop.
 Therefore, investing on both the platforms would be a better option for advertiser until the mobile space totally outplays the desktop.

 Cost-Per-Click And Cost-Per-Impression Is Highest For Desktop And Mobile News Feed Ads

 After the third quarter last year, CPC for right-hand column ads has been decreasing significantly.
 The similar trends have been recorded with desktop ads, whereas CPC for mobile news feed ads increased marginally in the last quarter of 2013.